-The two most significant wetlands in South Hero are

-the South Hero Marsh Wildlife Area and the Round Pond Natural Area.
-The Roy Marsh Wildlife Area outlets on the north side of U.S. Route 2, just west of South Hero Village, and extends southerly nearly to West Shore Road.
+The two most significant wetlands in South Hero are the South Hero Marsh Wildlife Area (the "Crick") and the Round Pond Natural Area.
+The South Hero Marsh Wildlife Area outlets on the north side of U.S. Route 2, just west of South Hero Village, and extends southerly nearly to West Shore Road.
 The "Crick", roughly 100 acres in size, is mostly wooded with deciduous trees.
 Round Pond is situated near the shoreline, northeasterly of the intersection of Landon Road and East Shore Road.
 The pond is mostly open water; the wetland is more extensive and includes some marshes northerly along the shoreline.
+The area is an important protected nesting area for loons.

 Lake Champlain.
-South Hero not only depends on the Lake

-Champlain for drinking water, fishing, swimming, boating and other recreational pursuits, but for its identity and sense of place.
+South Hero not only depends on the Lake Champlain for drinking water, fishing, swimming, boating and other recreational pursuits, but for its identity and sense of place.
 Summer tourism and property values are tied to its health and beauty.
 The Lake attracts businesses with a work force that appreciates the Lake's natural beauty and Vermont's working landscape.

 Unfortunately, too much pollution is reaching Lake Champlain.
 Stormwater runoff travels into rivers, streams or directly into Lake Champlain from agricultural land, roads, parking lots, lawns, athletic fields, buildings, industrial facilities, forest harvesting operations, and streambank erosion.
-During periods when Lake Champlain is in flood stage, septic systems near the Lake are in danger of flooding and contributing to the pollution problem.
-Wastewater treatment plants are also a secondary source of water pollution to Vermont's waters.